 I think we often as modern-day Christians are more worried about “striking out” with folks about the Gospel by getting rejected or even ridiculed by them than we are about their eternal destinies.
 Guess what?
 That’s going to happen anyway!
 Many places in the New Testament state that we as Christ followers are going to be looked down upon by the world.
 Jesus proclaimed in John 15:18, “If the world hates you, know that it has hated Me before it hated you.”
 And the Apostle Paul wrote in 2 Timothy 3:12, “Indeed, all who desire to live a godly life in Christ Jesus will be persecuted.”
 Non-believers will get offended.
 They will hate you and the message of Jesus Christ.
 It’s par for the course in our daily Christian grind, and to try to avoid that is to simply not follow Jesus or His command to make disciples all around the world.

-We cannot let this rejection, ridicule or persecution deter us from spreading the love of Jesus and telling them of the Good News of His salvation.
+We cannot let this rejection, ridicule, or persecution deter us from spreading the love of Jesus and telling them of the Good News of His salvation.
 So just like a Bill McMillen or a Babe Ruth, we have to wake up and decide to take a “swing for the fences” attitude every day.
+We may not get a home run or even a base hit most times, but we should at least not be afraid to boldly get into the batter’s box and swing away.
 So go forth, and make Jesus famous!